-The “exotic bias” might be at play too, here.
-A black man wouldn’t get as many points from a black woman in Africa because there are many black men there.
+The “exotic bias” might be at play here too.
+A black man wouldn’t get as many points as a black woman in Africa because there are many black men there.

-And an Asian man wouldn’t get as many points from Asian women in Asia, for the simple fact that there are many of them and different races might get “exotic” points.
+And an Asian man wouldn’t get as many points as Asian women in Asia, for the simple fact that there are many of them and different races might get “exotic” points.

 From a more general point of view: the impact of race can be huge.
 But it works mostly as a “business card”.

-Such as, race is a superficial layer and matters less once you get to know the person.
-Then, all the other qualities we talked about take center stage.
+As such, race is a superficial layer and matters less once you get to know the person.
+Then, all the other qualities we talked about took center stage.

 Exceptions of course apply, with some people being potentially super-prejudiced or having strong personal preferences.

 On average, race matters more for women than for men.

 Both from a judger point of view and from a judged point of view.

 That’s because men are judged by women on more traits, and race gets “diluted” more.
 Furthermore, women are more attuned to what others think, so if a skin color is considered “safe” or “high-status” in their culture, women pay more attention to it than men.

 - Black skin is a polarizer in the West: and being polarizing is generally good as you get stronger reactions and waste less time on “maybes”